 You could have a painful shoulder because of tendon tears, irritation, inflammation, and degeneration.
 Tendon pain often presents itself as either acute pain or chronic pain.

-Acute pain means that the pain is mild and is short-term, not longer than 3 to 6 months.
+Acute pain is discomfort that is mild and short-term, lasting no longer than 3 to 6 months.
 Once the underlying cause for the acute pain is addressed, acute pain with subside.
 Failure to treat or address acute tendon pain can lead to chronic tendon pain and injury.
 Chronic pain is pain that won’t go away.
 It will stick around for months or years.
 People with chronic pain do not experience relief from over-the-counter medications and treatments.

 Common shoulder tendon issues are: